 Cognitive function, the ability to understand social situations and react accordingly, may decline in elderly dogs.
-The brain has a natural high content of omega-3s vulnerable to oxidation, and lower antioxidative activity compared to other organs.
-Oxidative damage in the brain can lead to neural dysfunction and symptoms similar to Alzheimer’s disease are not uncommon in ageing dogs.
+The brain has a naturally high content of omega-3s vulnerable to oxidation, and lower antioxidative activity compared to other organs.
+Oxidative damage in the brain can lead to neural dysfunction and symptoms similar to Alzheimer’s disease are not uncommon in aging dogs.

 The presents of choline, being a nerve transmitter, is vital for brain function.
-DHA also plays an important role in the neural functions in the brain, and a decrease of this important fatty acid is commonly seen with ageing.
-The same decline of antioxidant activity is seen.
+DHA also plays an important role in the neural functions in the brain, and a decrease of this important fatty acid is commonly seen with aging.
+The same decline in antioxidant activity is seen.

-Supplementation of antioxidants, choline, EPA and DHA may therefore act as a defence against cognitive decline.
-Studies show how a combination of long-chain omega-3s together with antioxidants and cognitive stimuli can reduce oxidative cell damage, improve cognitive function and learning ability, as well as an immune defence.
+Supplementation of antioxidants, choline, EPA and DHA may therefore act as a defense against cognitive decline.
+Studies show how a combination of long-chain omega-3s together with antioxidants and cognitive stimuli can reduce oxidative cell damage, improve cognitive function and learning ability, as well the immune defense.